-Preterm babies (born before 37 weeks) have a greater risk of death and disability, including, but not limited to cerebral palsy, cognitive impairments, or sensory conditions.
-The earlier a baby is born, the smaller they are, and the more serious their health challenges.
-All these issues converge, contributing to lifelong hardship for their families, and burdensome economic costs to society.
-And yet, no one knows what causes preterm birth, or how to prevent it.
+Preterm babies (born before 37 weeks) have a greater risk of death and disability, including cerebral palsy, cognitive impairments, or sensory conditions.
+The earlier babies are born, the smaller they are, and the more serious their health challenges.
+All these issues converge, contributing to lifelong hardship for their families and burdensome economic costs to society.
+And yet, no one knows what causes preterm birth or how to prevent it.
 It remains one of our great medical mysteries.

 Certainly, there are some known factors associated with prematurity.
-However, that knowledge has neither led to generally effective preventive treatments, nor substantially impacted the high preterm birth rate in this country.
-The causes of preterm birth may have roots in complex gene-environment interactions, requiring researchers to consider multiple risk factors—biological, behavioral, social, physical and environmental—as well as their interaction.
+However, that knowledge has neither led to generally effective preventive treatments nor substantially reduced the high preterm birth rate in this country.
+The causes of preterm birth may have roots in complex gene-environment interactions, requiring researchers to consider multiple risk factors—biological, behavioral, social, physical, and environmental—as well as their interactions.

 Identifying those causes will require new research approaches and the assembly of scientists from diverse disciplines, sharing rich databases of information about the human condition—all linked in a way that will finally make it possible to construct an evolving model of prematurity and its consequences.

 As more traditional risk factors are understood in the context of lifestyle factors, combined with information from new and evolving fields, such as genomics and systems biology, there will be a better way to understand the maternal, placental, and fetal interactions.